 In the spring of 1945, C. S. Lewis published a little book he called, The Great Divorce.
 He realized, naturally, that the title would raise a lot of eyebrows.
 How could anyone talk about a good divorce?
 And here was a book about a great one?

 But Lewis wasn’t speaking of divorce in the usual sense of that word.
+He wasn't talking about marital divorce.
 He meant instead the divorce between Heaven and Hell; the real opposition between truth and falsehood; the radical distinction between good and evil.
 There is a real choice we have to make between the two, he said.
 And that choice of ours leads us to one of two very different destinies.

 Why would he need to write a book about that?
 Because, explained Lewis, we fallen human beings want to accept a dangerous idea that just isn’t true.
 We somehow want to believe